Re-emergence, Re-engagement, & Re-connection.

 Throughout the week the process will be documented on film including short interviews with participating artists.

-This film footage will be edited into a creative montage and will be screened at a culminating live event in Haliburton in Winter 2022.
-The participating artists will be invited to return to Haliburton for the screening and to participate in a live Q&A event and potentially to perform their work before a live audience.
+This film footage has been edited into a creative montage and will be screened at a culminating live event in Haliburton in Fall 2022.
+The participating artists are returning to Haliburton for the screening, to perform their work before a live audience and to participate in a artists talkback about their experience with re-emergence, re-engagement and re-connection!